schinta99/schinta_Portfolio/final-project-part-two.md

 > Link to ShortHand - https://app.shorthand.com/organisations/JSrgFWI7zn/stories/iB2xs9BZv4
 >

-Description of ShortHand presentation

-The first slide will be about HIV leading to aids, with a subtitle as breaking the stigma.
-I iniitally wanted to use the pictures of famous personalities with HIV, but they were expensive and ran into many copyright issues.
-So I just named the clebrities in ths slide.
+The first slide will introduce the connection between HIV and AIDS, with the subtitle "Breaking the Stigma."
+Initially, I considered using images of famous personalities who have lived with HIV, but due to high costs and copyright restrictions, I opted to simply name these celebrities instead.

-The next section will be an open-ended question on what the above celebrities have in common, leading to an answer that they all are HIV positive and few of them have died of AIDS.
+The following section will pose an open-ended question: "What do these celebrities have in common?"
+The answer will reveal that they were all HIV-positive, with some having passed away from AIDS.

-In this section, I will begin to talk about HIV and the statistics around it.
-I will talk about the HIV prevelence over the years with a visualization and if possible add a comparison with other common diseases to show comparison.
+In this section, I will present key statistics on HIV, including its prevalence over the years.
+I plan to include a visualization showing the rise of HIV cases, and, if possible, draw comparisons to other common diseases to provide context.

-I will also show the death from AIDS over the years, leading to a question for the next section about what is AIDS ? and How HIV and AIDS are related ?
+Next, I will present data on deaths from AIDS over time, which will transition to a key question for the next section: "What is AIDS, and how is it related to HIV?"

-In the subsequent section I will talk about the common misconceptions of HIV.
-Here in this section, I will show a chart on education about HIV around the world.
+The subsequent section will address common misconceptions about HIV.
+Here, I’ll show a chart highlighting the level of education and awareness about HIV across different parts of the world.

-Leading to the next section talking about treatments for HIV.

-In this section on treatment I will talk about treatments received and also deaths prevented due to the treatment.
-I will have a visualization on countries with lack of funds for HIV to battle this disease and also have a visualization on preventative care by talking about death by unsafe sex in sub-saharan African Region.

-My Main call of action would be to increase awareness especially about treatment, help in funding and preventative care.
+The next section will focus on treatments for HIV.
+I'll discuss the impact of treatments, including the number of lives saved, and show visualizations on countries that still struggle with underfunding in their fight against HIV.
+Additionally, I’ll include a visualization on preventative care, with a focus on deaths caused by unsafe sex, particularly in Sub-Saharan Africa.

+My main call to action will emphasize the importance of increasing awareness, supporting funding efforts, and promoting preventative care to combat the HIV/AIDS epidemic effectively.